The characterful cabins of Patagonia’s Carretera Austral

 The grown-up version of the den, wild version of the house, ...

-Primarily an outdoor storyteller, I particularly enjoy exploring cultures and landscapes, delving into topical environmental issues and highlighting the lives of inspiring people.
-I would love to hear from you if you are the commissioning editor of an outdoor magazine or book company.
-A perfectionist editor and writer, I work hard to earn the testimonials you’ll see below.
+I’m primarily an outdoor storyteller, drawn to exploring cultures and landscapes, delving into topical environmental issues and sharing the stories of inspiring people.
+If you’re a commissioning editor for an outdoor magazine or book publisher, I’d love to hear from you.
+As a meticulous editor and writer, I work hard to earn the testimonials you’ll find below.

 Hi Sarah, I hope you're well.
 I enjoyed reading your swimming piece for Great Outdoors, Swimming in the Blintering Dimmity.
 I'd be very happy to receive any story ideas from you going forwards if that appeals.